create3000/x_ite/docs/_posts/components/Sound/Delay.md

 Delay causes a time delay between the arrival of input data and subsequent propagation to the output.

-The Delay node belongs to the **Sound** component and its default container field is *children.* It is available since X3D version 4.0 or later.
+The Delay node belongs to the **Sound** component and its default container field is *children.* It is available from X3D version 4.0 or later.

 ## Hierarchy